uniconproject/unicon/README.md

 ```
 ./configure CC=clang CXX=clang++
 ```
+If you want access to the graphics facilities of Unicon, you also need to download and install the XQuartz package from https://www.xquartz.org/.

 ### Windows
 There are two possibilities depending on the choice of the C runtime library.
 You can choose